hielf/doc-masking/DEVELOPMENT_PLAN.md

 ### Code Standards
 - **Unicode Character Policy**: All code must use ASCII characters only.
 No Unicode emoji (❌, ✅, →, etc.) or special characters are allowed to ensure cross-platform compatibility, especially for Windows CI/CD environments.
 Use ASCII alternatives like `[ERROR]`, `[SUCCESS]`, `->` instead.
+ - **Unit Test Coverage for New Functions**: Every new function must include unit tests.
+ - **Tests for Modified Functions**: Review and update unit tests for any modified functions.
+ - **CI Pipeline Currency**: Check the CI pipeline and update to the latest stable versions when necessary.
+ - **Build Script Currency**: Check build scripts and update them when necessary.
+ - **Completion Tracking**: When an item is finished, check it off and add a dated entry to the "Finished (with timestamp)" section of `DEVELOPMENT_PLAN.md`.